dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 > Make sure everything worked for the dynamic range of heart rates from 30 bpm to 200 bpm

 I used my offline signal generator to test out the algorithm across this large range.
-That worked well, rather than me having to work up a sweat every time I tweaked something.
+That worked well, rather than me having to work up a sweat every time I tweaked something in the code.

 > Make sure that as my heart rate changed during exercise, the monitor could follow it robustly